RahuIVerma/enve/Source and building info.md

 make CC=gcc-7 CPP=g++-7 CXX=g++-7 LD=g++-7
 cd ..
 ```
-Now you have successuly build enve and libenvecore along with all the examples.
+Now you have successfully built enve and libenvecore along with all the examples.
 If you wish to create your own executable proceed to the **Deployment** section.

 ## Deploying for Linux